Ivy-Apps/ivy-wallet/README.md

 ### Why to contribute?
 - It's a win-win!
-- You'll appear as an Ivy Wallet contributor in our public repo
+- You'll appear as an Ivy Wallet contributor in our public repo.
-- You can **include it in your CV/LinkedIn** and show recruiters that you contribute to our app _(counts as +1 released app in the [Google PlayStore](https://play.google.com/store/apps/details?id=com.ivy.wallet))_
+- You can **include it in your CV/LinkedIn** and show recruiters that you contribute to our app _(counts as +1 released app in the [Google PlayStore](https://play.google.com/store/apps/details?id=com.ivy.wallet))_.
-- You'll make Ivy Wallet better
+- You'll make Ivy Wallet better.
-- You can develop the features that you want yourself, the way you want them
+- You can develop the features that you miss in the app yourself, the way you want them.
-- You'll play around and learn cutting-edge technologies
+- You'll play around and learn cutting-edge technologies.
-- It's the easiest way to learn [Jetpack Compose](https://developer.android.com/jetpack/compose) in a production environment
+- It's the easiest way to learn [Jetpack Compose](https://developer.android.com/jetpack/compose) in a production environment.
-- You can see Android Development Best Practices in 2022 (and also help us improve our code)
+- You can see Android Development Best Practices in 2022 (and also help us improve our code).
-- When we merge your first PR
-  I ([Iliyan Germanov](https://www.linkedin.com/in/iliyan-germanov-3963b5b9/)) will endorse you on LinkedIn for Android Development and Kotlin
-- Personal recommendation on your LinkedIn profile after 10 successfully merged PRs - make sure that you notify us because we don't count your PRs :)

 ### How to contribute?